maskedcoder/CartoonJS/README.markdown

 ##### AnimationScene.addAttrChange(item, time, attr, val) -> null

-Adds a key frame to `this.immediateTimeline` wherein the given CartoonItem has the attribute `attr` equal to the value `val` at the given time.
-The Immediate Timeline is for CartoonItem transformations that will take place instantaneously, with no transition between one value and the next.
+Adds a key frame wherein the given CartoonItem has the attribute `attr` equal to the value `val` at the given time.
+This is for CartoonItem transformations that will take place instantaneously, with no transition between one value and the next.
 This is meant to be used for boolean CartoonItem attributes, like `visible` or `reverse`.
 When the user triggers a jump from one time in the animation to a different time, no matter how small the jump, all of the instantaneous transformations that are to happen before the new time *will* be run through, whether or not they are necessary.

 - `item` : A CartoonItem or the name of a CartoonItem
 - `time` : The time for the key frame